 That UV protection does much more than keep your home cooler, it also protects from sun damage.
 If you have a historic home, then you need strong windows.
 If you have an ornate stained-glass window, then it’s a good idea to give it extra protection.
 Stained glass is expensive and difficult to repair, avoid that potential problem by protecting it.
 If you have wooden windows, storm windows can protect against dry rot and other elements that can damage the wood and eventually, the entire window.

 Storm windows often offer the feature to open inside and outside windows separately.
-This can be great for adding just the hint of air flow that you need without the risk for too much air or damage from a surprise rainstorm.
+This can be great for adding just the hint of airflow that you need without the risk of too much air or damage from a surprise rainstorm.